Aliases for IL2 Gene

 GeneCards Summary for IL2 Gene

 IL2 (Interleukin 2) is a Protein Coding gene.
-Diseases associated with IL2 include colitis and ulcerative colitis.
-Among its related pathways are PI3K-Akt signaling pathway and TGF-Beta Pathway.
-GO annotations related to this gene include cytokine activity and carbohydrate binding.
+Diseases associated with IL2 include Kidney Cancer and Capillary Leak Syndrome.
+Among its related pathways are HTLV-I infection and p70S6K Signaling.
+GO annotations related to this gene include carbohydrate binding and growth factor activity.